EU looking to Asia to spur investment fund

 Through the creation of the European Fund for Strategic Investment, presented in Hong Kong on Thursday during its first roadshow outside Europe, the EU seeks to inject 315 billion euros into a range of long-term projects from broadband infrastructure to green energy.

-To attract investors, the EU has pledged 16 billion euros from its own budget in guarantees and is looking to fund around 20 percent of each project.
+To attract investors, the EU has pledged 16 billion euros (£11.8 billion) from its own budget in guarantees and is looking to fund around 20 percent of each project.

-Despite the problems posed by the Greek crisis and low growth, some Asian investors signaled an appetite for Europe.

 Chu said Chinese companies are keen to get into Europe to access technology and know-how and bring these back into Asia.